 When being used for wood impregnation, Marine Oil deeply saturates into dry wood, protecting it from the damaging effects of moisture.
 Doing this will help prevent paint from peeling from the wood and also protect any latches or hinges from corrosion.

 Marine Oil will leave a bonding film the surface, maintaining the natural look yet allowing for enhanced adhesion.
 This makes is suitable for use as a foundation for finishing coats or primers.
 Marine Oil offers premium adhesion to surfaces such as aluminium, galvanised steel, wood, zinc and more!
 Application of Marine Oil creates a base for which paint can be directly applied to even firm rust and is also heat resistant to 175°C

 - Preventing further damage in heavily rusted surfaces on hulls and tanks

-- Preventing peeling paint on wood surfaces
+- Preventing paint from peeling from wooden surfaces

 - Assuring better adhesion of finishes